How to Become a Content Reviewer (Skills, Education, Tips)

 • Industry: Your industry can significantly impact your content reviewer pay.
 For example, if you’re working for a social media platform, you may earn a different salary than you would while employed by a health or legal organization.

 • Experience: As with most jobs, your level of experience is an essential factor when it comes to salary.
-If you have experience as a content reviewer, you can command a higher salary than someone who is just starting out in this field.
+Your prior experience as a content reviewer could help you command a higher salary than someone else who is just starting out in this field.

 • Location: Your location can also affect your pay as a content reviewer.
 If you work in a major city, you may earn more than someone who is based in a smaller town.

-• Education and Certifications: Your level of education is another factor that can affect your pay.
-If you have a degree or a certification in the niche in which you choose to review content, you can command a higher salary than someone without that education.
+• Education and Certifications: If you have a degree or a certification in the niche in which you choose to review content, you can command a higher salary than someone without that education.

 • Number of Clients: The more clients with which you can comfortably and professionally work, the more you can grow your income.